91juhwang/OOP-tic-tac-toe-james-hwang/README.md

 ## Challenge

-To create a terminal interfaced tic-tac-toe game, which the board size is chosen by the user and the winning pattern is not hard coded.
+To create an Object Oriented Tic-Tac-Toe game, where the board size is chosen by the user and the winning pattern is NOT hard coded.

 ## Install & Run